-The objective of these tests is to simulate the normal play mode of the toy, and the tests are therefore unrelated to the reasonably foreseeable abuse tests required in 4.2.
+The objective of these tests is to simulate the normal play mode of the toy, and the tests are therefore unrelated to the reasonably foreseeable abuse tests required in 4.2 (reasonably foreseeable abuse).
 The tests are intended to expose potential hazards, rather than to demonstrate the reliability of a toy.

-For the purposes of this part of ISO 8124, the fact that a toy fails normal-use testing is only relevant if the failure generates a potential hazard according to the appropriate test methods given in Clause 5.
+For the purposes of this part of ISO 8124, the fact that a toy fails normal use testing is only relevant if the failure generates a potential hazard according to the appropriate test methods given in Clause 5 (test methods).